cdCarlos/k8s-fundamentals-pentabar/README.md

 ### App

-To run the app, run the following command:
+To run the app, run the following commands:

 ```bash
 $ npm run install